 London has always been at the forefront of new ideas, and that – of course – includes architecture.
 In our capital city we have some of the most beautiful and renowned buildings in the world; people come from thousands of miles away just to enjoy them.
 We also have some of the tallest buildings.
-The incredible feats of design and construction are a sight to behold; here are some of the best.
+The incredible feats of design and construction are a sight to behold.
+At EPC London we cannot help but to admire what is around us.
+Here are some of the best.

 Not only is The Shard the tallest building in London, but it’s the tallest structure in the UK too (and the fifth tallest in Europe), which is impressive to say the least.
 With 87 floors (and 95 storeys) and rising 310 metres (1,016 feet) into the sky, it shouldn’t – and cannot – be missed.